-Candidates may complete the requirements for the BA (Theology) degree, as set out in regulation 3 (c) above, on a part-time basis.
+Candidates may complete the requirements for the BA Theology degree and the BA Guidance & Counselling degree, as set out in regulation 3 (c) above, on a part-time basis.
 In such cases, Regulation 9 of the Faculty of Humanities and Education handbook shall apply.